 Beer is very tasty.
+No doubt about that.
 It contains a lot of flavour.
 Beer usually is a low alcoholic beverage consisting of water, malt, hop and yeast.
 However, beer can be brewed with more ingredients.

 Beer is a very old beverage, approximately 5000 year.
 Traces of beer have been found in the old Mesopotamia, now Iraq.
-This is where they baked bread, when this bread was steeped in water, it turned into beer.
-Wild yeast consumed the sugars and produced it into alcohol and carbonic acid.
+This is where they baked bread and when this bread was steeped in water, it turned into beer.
+Wild yeast consumed the sugars and produced it into alcohol and carbon dioxide.

 When more malted grains are used, more sugar will be in the wort.
 This causes the beer to have a higher alcohol percentage.
 The alcohol percentage is determined by the amount of malt and not the colour of malt.